awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-stepfunctions-statemachine.md

 ## Properties<a name="aws-resource-stepfunctions-statemachine-properties"></a>

 `Definition`  <a name="cfn-stepfunctions-statemachine-definition"></a>
-Not currently supported by AWS CloudFormation\.
+The Amazon States Language definition of the state machine\.
+The state machine definition must be in JSON or YAML, and the format of the object must match the format of your AWS Step Functions template file\.
+See [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
 *Required*: No
 *Type*: [Definition](aws-properties-stepfunctions-statemachine-definition.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DefinitionS3Location`  <a name="cfn-stepfunctions-statemachine-definitions3location"></a>
 The name of the S3 bucket where the state machine definition is stored\.
-The state machine definition must be a JSON file\.
+The state machine definition must be a JSON or YAML file\.
 *Required*: No
 *Type*: [S3Location](aws-properties-stepfunctions-statemachine-s3location.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DefinitionString`  <a name="cfn-stepfunctions-statemachine-definitionstring"></a>
 The Amazon States Language definition of the state machine\.
+The state machine definition must be in JSON\.
 See [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)